Chargebacks

 • Evidence such as photographs or emails to prove a link between the person receiving products and the cardholder

-• If the products are collected from a physical location, you must provide:
+• If the products are collected from a physical location, provide:

 • Cardholder signature on the pickup form